cuidtech/developers/mobile/task/app/README.md

 ```bash
 flutter test
 ```
-2. To run integration test:
+2. To run integration test you should have a device running:
 ```bash
 flutter test integration_test
 ```
-NOTE: you should have a device running.

 ## App Features
 1. Display a list of all available currencies